Royal Rumble (2023): Background

-The event was held at the Alamodome in San Antonio, Texas.
+The 36th annual Royal Rumble event was the third time for the event to be held at the Alamodome in San Antonio, Texas, after 1997 and 2017.

-The Royal Rumble is an annual gimmick event produced every January by WWE since 1988.
-It is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Survivor Series, and Money in the Bank, referred to as the "Big Five".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and also available via livestreaming since 2015.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
+It is named after and centered on the Royal Rumble match.

 Announced on September 7, 2022, the 36th Royal Rumble was scheduled to be held on Saturday, January 28, 2023, at the Alamodome in San Antonio, Texas as part of the Alamodome's 30th-anniversary celebration.
 It featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view worldwide, it was available to livestream on Peacock in the United States and the WWE Network in international markets.
+In addition to airing on traditional PPV worldwide, it was available to livestream on Peacock in the United States and the WWE Network in international markets.
 It was also WWE's first event to air on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's channel Binge on January 23.
 Tickets went on sale on September 30 with premium hospitality packages also available.
 The official theme song of the event was "Sold Out" by country music singer Hardy, who performed the song live at the Royal Rumble.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+The winner traditionally earns a world championship match at that year's WrestleMania.
 For 2023, just the women's match winner received a choice of which world championship to challenge for at WrestleMania 39.
 Due to Raw's WWE Championship and SmackDown's Universal Championship being held and defended together as the Undisputed WWE Universal Championship, the men's winner received a match for the tandem titles, while the women had their choice between the Raw Women's Championship or SmackDown Women's Championship.